crawler-commons/url-frontier/client/README.md

   PutURLs     Send URLs from a file into a Frontier SetActive   Pause or resume the Frontier
-  GetActive   Check whether the Frontier has been paused
+  GetActive   Check whether the Frontier has been paused GetURLs     Get URLs from a Frontier and display in the standard output
 ```